 This procedure implies choosing the healthiest embryo with the highest rate of success for implantation.
 The bottom line is that, whether you want to avoid twins or you’re thinking that this is the right thing for you, this is a topic you should talk about with a specialist at your fertility clinic.

-IVF Twins Signs
+Twins Signs During IVF

 As a rule of thumb, women that are pregnant with twins are prone to experience a range of symptoms earlier than most women.
 Some of these symptoms are: